Progress

 and comfortably on the upper side of your opposite leg.

-15 Maintain your legs in contact, one touching the other, during all of the
+10 Maintain your legs in contact, one touching the other, during all of the

-opposite leg and during all of the time that you remain seated cross-legged.
-Maintaining your legs in contact ensures that
+side of your opposite leg and during all of the time that you remain seated

-or too near to your abdomen.
+opposite leg or too near to your abdomen.

 If you allow your legs to separate from

-16 Don’t move your legs in a way that causes a sound to occur in a joint
+in any way that causes a sound to occur in the joint of your foot, ankle, knee

 If you hear a sound

-and place your legs in a
+pressure and place your legs in an easier position.

-17 When you’re lifting your ankle with your hands to support it on the upper
+12 While you’re actually lifting your ankle with your hands to support

-side of your opposite leg -
+it on the upper side of your opposite leg -

 Your breathing needs to be already free and you need to be already -